MaxGrtz/bayesian-inference/README.md

 from bayes_vi.inference.vi.flow_bijectors import HamiltonianFlow, AffineFlow, make_energy_fn, make_scale_fn, make_shift_fn
 ```

+&nbsp;

-## 1. Example Workflow
+# 1. Example Workflow

 A Bayesian modeling worklow using this package could look like this.

+&nbsp;

-### 1.1.
+## 1.1.
 Create a Dataset
 Create a `tf.data.Dataset` from your data.
-For this example consider some case some univariate Gaussian fake data.
+For this example consider some univariate Gaussian fake data.

 ```python